 Jacksonville is jumping with art, culture, and good restaurants while surrounding neighborhoods have diverse and aesthetic charms.
 And don’t forget—there’s also the beach.

 Florida is filled with ideal places for active adults to retire.
-If you haven’t considered Jacksonville as a potential relocation destination, you might want to think about Northeastern Florida when you’re ready to find your next home.
+If you haven’t considered Jacksonville as a potential relocation destination, you might want to think about Northeast Florida when you’re ready to find your next home.

-Low Cost of Living, High Quality of Life
+1. Low Cost of Living, High Quality of Life

-It’s Easy to Stay Active
+2. It’s Easy to Stay Active

 The outdoors is the best place to be when you’re retired in Jacksonville.
 Less than half an hour from downtown is Jacksonville Beach.
 There’s plenty of coastline for sunbathing, surfing, fishing, swimming, and snorkeling.
 For a special beach and nature experience, there’s Big Talbot Island State Park, a unique habitat of forests, trails, and shoreline.
 Bring your camera.
 Historic sites also abound, including Kingsley Plantation and the remains of a Spanish mission as well as parks, museums, gardens, and theaters.